usds/us-forms-system/docs/building-a-form/creating-a-form-config-file.md

 ### Field component props

-In order for each component to know what to render, they pass a collection of props down through the component hierarchy.
+In order for each component to know what to render, field components pass a collection of props down through the component hierarchy.
 Most are passed to widget components.

 - `name`: The property name of the current field.
 For example, the object schema above would be named `field1`.
 - `required`: If the field is required or not (i.e. the property name is in the schema's `required` array).